A Foreward from Matt:

 Once I got over the crushing blow, I sprung my platform into action.
 I figured Lois wasn’t just going to lie down and die.
 This was a perfect opportunity to get the smiles going and uplift Lois and her loved ones around her.

-However, the optimistic Smile Man in me remained undeterred and persisted.
+However, I remained undeterred and persisted.
 And after several weeks of lobbying and laying on the charm thick, she finally relented.
-On top of the Moonrise Hotel in the Delmar Loop, on a full moon no less, she asked me to move in.
-I had accomplished my mission.
-The “House with the Pink Door” was now Smilocracy Headquarters.
+I moved in, and the “House with the Pink Door” became official Smilocracy Headquarters.

 Now to disclaim: Lois and I weren’t a match made in Smile Heaven right away.
-There were your typical roommate challenges to overcome like giving each other space, the divvying up of chores, and both of our propensities to walk around naked.
+There were your typical challenges to overcome like giving each other space, the divvying up of chores, and both of our strong wills to always be “Right”.
 But we found a way to make it work.
 I cooked, Lois cleaned.
 Lois cut the grass, I took out the trash.
 Sometimes.
-And the naked thing, well, Lois got the good end of the stick on that.
+And I learned pretty quickly that I was always “Wrong.”

 Breast Cancer ‘Aliveness’ Month